bitRAKE/UEFI_playground/readme.md

 Mainly a collection of programming and learning for UEFI.

+The examples focus on discovery and exploration of implementations.
+Every UEFI firmware/shell is a little different as they are built on interpretations the spec.

 Working with the latest version of QEMU to debug from Windows.

 Also testing on real hardware.